 The Prep and Under 14 teams have also claimed several consecutive CISAA crowns in recent years.

-From Grade 3 to Grade 6, every Prep boy learns to swim at UCC’s indoor pool as part of the physical education curriculum.
-Boys in Grades 5 to 7 may join the swim team from November to March.
+From Year 3 to Year 6, every Prep boy learns to swim at UCC’s indoor pool as part of the physical education curriculum.
+Boys in Year 5 to 7 may join the swim team from November to March.
 Coaches help boys develop skills such as character, teamwork and self-discipline for future successes in and out of the water.
 Every student is taught all four competitive racing strokes: freestyle, butterfly, breaststroke and backstroke.
 They also learn proper racing starts and turns.
 Every boy who wishes to represent the school may do so at various championship meets.
 The swim coaches work with each student no matter their skill level.

 The Upper School swim season runs from November to the OFSAA championship in March.